kagglle/omnifocus-task-completion-to-devonthink/README.md

-# Omnifocus task completion report for DevonThink
+# Omnifocus task completion report for DevonThink Pro

 This script retrieves a list of OmniFocus tasks completed today, yesterday, this week, last week, or this month.
 It then summarizes the tasks in a new DevonThink note.